How To Catch Bass In Summer

 - Look for and target transition points within the fishery’s features.
 For example, look for sudden drop-offs with deeper water, heavy cover, brush piles, or current.

 - If fishing deep water areas for big smallmouth bass, be prepared to get hung up and lose a lot of tackle.
-This is another reason to look for shady areas or thrive on the small bass that roams closer to the surface.
+This is another reason to look for shady areas or thrive on the small bass that roam closer to the surface.

 - Another pro tip is to keep the bait in the strike zone longer when summer bass fishing.
 When water gets hotter or colder than usual, there is less oxygen in the water, which slows down the metabolism of the local bass, which means less energy.
 Therefore, it’s essential to slow down your retrieve and keep the bait in the strike zone longer for a better chance at a bite.